aces/Loris-MRI/docs/scripts_md/dicomDescribe.md

 # DESCRIPTION

-This script takes a DICOM file as an argument, parses it using the `DICOM::DICOM` library and print the content of the DICOM header in the terminal.
+This script takes a DICOM file as an argument, parses it using the `DICOM::DICOM` library and prints the content of the DICOM header in the terminal.

 # LICENSING